ScottyFillups/embark/docs/slides/basic-js.md

 Functions can be declared with the `function` keyword.
 JavaScript is a functional language, and lets you do the following things:
 * Nest functions inside other functions
 * Treat functions as values
-  * This means you can pass functions as arguments to other functions
+  * This means you can return functions from functions, and pass them as arguments
-  * You can also return functions

 ```js
 function factorial (x) {